Looking for a healthy winter squash soup that is delicious and easy to make?

 If you just have small blender cups, it would take several iterations of blending to blend up the whole soup, but it’s still an option!

-Sometimes I like a soup with a little more texture and I actually DON’T blend the soup up.
+Sometimes I like a soup with a little more texture and I actually DON’T blend up the soup.

 Then it has soft pieces of onion and apple in it which can be nice!

-If you know you aren’t going to blend the soup up, it can be nice to chop the onion and apple pieces a little smaller so that you aren’t getting a mouthful of onion.
+If you know you aren’t going to blend the soup up, you can chop the onion and apple pieces a little smaller so that you aren’t getting a mouthful of onion.

-What Can I Add to Winter Squash Soup?
+What Toppings Can I Use With Winter Squash Soup?

 If you are looking for a way to “dress up” this soup, there are some really tasty toppings that you can add!

-As you can probably guess from the pictures, you can make your bowls fancier with some chopped apple and onion toppings.
+As you can probably guess from the photos, you can make your bowls fancier by adding some chopped apple and onion toppings.

-Add a sprinkle of Italian seasoning to add a little texture on top.
+Or sprinkle on some Italian seasoning to add a little texture to the top.